Fr. Philip A. Smith, O.P.,

 Proposals from rising juniors and seniors are considered on the basis of a) the aptness of the proposed course of study or service, given the purpose of the Fellowships; b) the demonstrated ability and readiness of the student to undertake what is proposed; and c) the feasibility and timeliness of the proposal.
 Although study and service undertaken as a Fellow may contribute to ongoing interests and scholarship, study or service for credit is excluded.

-Each year an announcement of the Fellowships is made in September, to be followed by an informational meeting in late September or early October.
-A letter of application, with a preliminary description of the proposed course of travel, study, or service, is due just before mid-November and is reviewed by the Selection Committee.
+Each year an announcement of the Fellowships is made in late September, to be followed by informational meetings in early October.
+A letter of application, with a preliminary description of the proposed course of travel, study, or service, is due on the Friday before the Thanksgiving Break and is reviewed by the Selection Committee.
 This should be accompanied by a completed Application Form.
-The Committee then communicates with each applicant about how to proceed with the drafting of the formal proposal, which is due in January on the first day of the spring semester.
+The Committee then communicates with each applicant about how to proceed with the drafting of the formal proposal, which is due in January on the Friday following the Martin Luther King, Jr., holiday.
 Fellows will be announced in February.

 The Selection Committee consists of: Fr.
-Kevin D. Robb, O.P., Mission and Ministry, Chair; Fr.
-R. Gabriel Pivarnik, O.P.
-Center for Catholic and Dominican Studies; and Mr. Richard Lumley, Campus Ministry.
-Consultants to the Selection Committee include Mr. Adrian G. Beaulieu, Center for International Studies, and Ms. Marifrances McGinn, Esq., College Counsel.
+Kevin D. Robb, O.P., Associate Vice President for Mission and Ministry, Chair, and two others, appointed by Fr.
+R. Gabriel Pivarnik, O.P., Vice President for Mission and Ministry.
+Consultants to the Selection Committee include Ms. Marifrances McGinn, Esq., College Counsel, and Ms. Gail Dyer, Associate College Legal Counsel.
+College Chaplain M. James Cuddy, O.P., serves as a peritus.

-Although prospective Fellows may propose a course of study or service according to their interests, the College has established relationships with sites and individuals in Australia, England, Kenya, and Nicaragua.
+Altjhough prospective Fellows may propose a course of study or service according to their interests, the Program has established relationships with sites and individuals in Ecuador, Argentina, South Africa, the Philippines, Australia, and the Solomon Islands.
 Students may wish to contact the individuals involved to determine whether they can pursue their study or service at one or more of these sites.

 Fr.
 Philip A. Smith, O.P.

 Fr.
-Philip A. Smith, O.P. was the 11th President of Providence College.
+Philip A. Smith, O.P. was the 11th President of Providence College (1994-2005).
 A native of Prince Edward Island, Canada, Fr.
-Smith graduated from Providence College and entered the Dominican Order.
+Smith graduated from Providence College and entered the Dominican Order in 1961.
 A philosopher by training and a specialist in bioethics, Fr.
-Smith also served as President of the Pontifical Faculty of the Immaculate Conception, as a member of the Provincial Council of St. Joseph Province of the Dominican Friars, and as a delegate to the General Chapter of the Dominican Order.
+Smith also served as President of the Pontifical Faculty of the Immaculate Conception in Washington, DC; as a member of the Provincial Council of St. Joseph Province of the Dominican Friars, and as a delegate to the 1995 General Chapter of the Dominican Order in Caleruega, Spain.
 In gratitude for his many years of service to the Church, Order, and to the students of Providence College, these Fellowships are named in his honor.

 For additional information, please contact: